 The head office of the Company is registered at the address: Republic of Kazakhstan, Z00T2D0, Astana, Tauelsizdik Ave., building 59.

-These consolidated financial statements of the Group were authorized by the Chairman of the Management Board and Chief Accountant of the Company on 27 February, 2024.
+These interim consolidated financial statements of the Group were authorized by the Chairman of the Management Board and Chief Accountant of the Company on 2 August, 2024.

 2. BASIS OF PREPARATION